mirzaazwad/CSE4403-Data-Structures-And-CSE4404-Algorithms/Algorithms/RecursiveFunctions/Tutorial/README.md

 A **Recursive Function** is one that calls itself and it should have a base condition that helps terminate the recursive calls.

-A Recursive function can generally be of two types:
+A Recursive function can generally be of the following types:
 - tail recursion
 - head recursion
+- tree recursion
+- indirect recursion
+- nested recursion

-We will discuss the types of recursion later
+We will discuss the other types of recursion later, first let's start with tail and head recursion.

 First let's discuss the tracing of a recursion tree.
 The tracing of a recursion tree allows one to view the different pathways the recursion tree takes.
 To give some intuition we will soon see the two different types of recursions mentioned being traced.